Chapter 1

 “I don’t think you ate enough for it to matter,” Laura said.

 “But Grandma always does this.
-She’s bending over backwards like it’s my last day on earth.
+She’s bending over backward like it’s my last day on Earth.
 It’s just an appointment.
 We shouldn’t be making a thing out of today.”

 “It is your birthday,” Laura added.